AliCo-Hash/CV/README.md

 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, JavaScript
-- RSpec, Jasmine
+- RSpec, Jest, MERN

-#### University of Kent Septermber 2012 - June 2016
+#### University of Kent September 2012 - June 2016

 - Bsc in Mathetmatics
 - Project on public-key cryptography